ErinBecker/digital-humanities-phylogenetics/presentations/ten-simple-rules.md

 ### Intended Audience

+This article is intended for people who are comfortable programming in one or more scripting languages using either the native interpreter or a graphical user interface (GUI) (such as RStudio or [list others]) and are considering adopting the Jupyter Notebook.
+These ten simple rules will also be helpful for current Jupyter Notebook users who want to expand their use of Jupyter Notebook's many useful features or otherwise improve their workflow.

 ### Who Are the Authors?

+We are two computational researchers with different academic specializations and programmatic preferences.
+One is a computational biologist with a background in comparative genomics and phylogenetics who has previous experience with Python but does most of her programming in R. The other is an assyriologist studying the history of education and lexicography in ancient Mesopotamia who has some experience with R but is more comfortable in Python.
+In January 2017, we began a research collaboration and adopted the Jupyter Notebook primarily for its potential to facilitate cross-language collaborations.
+Throughout our research project, we documented issues we faced in using the Jupyter Notebook along with strategies we used to address these issues.
+We hope that our recommendations will be helpful for the reader in making effective use of Jupyter Notebook's many well-developed capabilities.

 ### Rule 1: Use the Right Kernel
 - What is a kernel and why do I care?